Do you think that behavioral target marketing discussed in Chapter 6 should be allowed? Why or why not?

 Response 1: Behavioural advertising can be a win-win for consumers and advertisers

-The opinion is valid but there is no need of showing the disabilities like the user information is not identified.
-It is not necessary to identify the users as it affects privacy but since the activity is tracked so the corporation would be able to work with the user activity to modify its process, production, and advertisements.
+The opinion is valid, but there is no need to show the disabilities like the user information is not identified; the shift is not necessary to identify the users as it affects privacy, but since the activity is tracked, the corporation would be able to work wit,h the user activity to modify its process, production, and advertisements.

 Response 2: 7 Predictions for the Future of Online Marketing

-This article is highly beneficial for the understanding of the new trends and also helped to understand the future modifications of the corporations which would be necessary to develop.
+This article is highly beneficial for understanding new trends and also helps to understand the future modifications of corporations that would be necessary to develop.
 There are seven predictions identified.
-They are not much because online marketing is a vast field and now the trends are highly increased.
+They are not much because online marketing is a vast field, and the trends have increased significantly.

-Response 3: Behavioral Targeting Might Scare Consumers Less if We Did Better Job Explaining It
+Response 3: Behavioral Targeting Might Scare Consumers Less if We Did a Better Job Explaining It

-The author has clarified their position and the example of the eggshells walk would be highly appreciated as it helped in understanding the fact.
-There are many people who avoid or oppose the use of their cookies for advertisement selection and there are also some who have sued proxies so that they would not be tracked for analysis purposes because the advertisement companies think only about their own selves.
+The author has clarified their position, and the example of the eggshell walk would be highly appreciated as it helped them understand the facts.
+There are many people who avoid or oppose the use of their cookies for advertisement selection, and there are also some who have sued proxies so that they would not be tracked for analysis purposes because the advertisement companies think only about their own selves.

 Response 4: Julie Em, Discussion #6

-Your point is accurate and I agreed with your words.
-Shopping in malls and stores is a headache and since the purpose could be fulfilled by just sitting at home then there is no need to do physical shopping.
-Also, the return and exchange are also available which is highly helpful as well.
+Your point is accurate, and I agree with your words.
+Shopping in malls and stores is a headache, and since the purpose could be fulfilled by just sitting at home, then there is no need to do physical shopping.
+Also, the return and exchange are available, which is highly helpful.

 Response 5: Yuntao Pan, Week 6 discussion

-Your collected text from the paper is relevant and I appreciate this approach.
-The discussion is highly relevant and the process explanation is also good.
+Your collected text from the paper is relevant, and I appreciate this approach.
+The discussion is highly relevant, and the explanation of the process is also good.
 The use of cookies is highly considered in internet browsing and shopping as well.
-The companies only work for profit so they are profit-oriented and we cannot blame them for that.
+The companies only work for profit, so they are profit-oriented, and we cannot blame them for that.

 Works Cited